sneha-balamurali/fpga/projects/led_control_gpio.md

 In AXI, every channel uses a common handshake procedure built on two signals: VALID and READY. [^1]

-- VALID: driven by the source to show that data or control information is available. [^1]
+- VALID: driven by the source to show that data or control information is available.
-- READY: driven by the destination to show it is able to accept that information.[^1]
+- READY: driven by the destination to show it is able to accept that information.

 Which sides acts as the source or destination depends on the channel.
-For instance, the manager drives the Write Address (AW) channel, but it is the destination on the Write Response channel (B) channel.[^1]
+For instance, the manager drives the Write Address (AW) channel, but it is the destination on the Write Response channel (B) channel.

-When a source asserts VALID, it must keep the signal high until the destination asserts READY and the transfer is accepted.[^1]
+When a source asserts VALID, it must keep the signal high until the destination asserts READY and the transfer is accepted.

-The transfer happens on the rising clock edge when both VALID and READY are high.[^1]
+The transfer happens on the rising clock edge when both VALID and READY are high.

 #### VALID and READY combinations: